grantila/u2f-api/README.md

 U2F has for a long time been supported in Chrome, although not with the standard `window.u2f` methods, but through a built-in extension.
 Nowadays, browsers seem to use `window.u2f` to expose the functionality.

 Supported browsers are:
+  * Chrome, using Chrome-specific hacks
-  * Chrome (unless ancient), using Chrome-specific hacks
+  * Opera, using Chrome-specific hacks

-Firefox, Opera, Safari and other browsers still lack U2F support.
+Firefox, Safari and other browsers still lack U2F support.

 Since 0.1.0, this library supports the standard `window.u2f` methods.